 How Much Heavy Cream Should You Put in Coffee?

-Heavy cream is very thick and you need just a little of it in your coffee.
-Some people prefer adding an amount of heavy cream that is less than the amount of milk or creamer that they would add to the coffee.
+Heavy cream is very thick and you need just a splash of it in your coffee.
+A good starting point would be to add fewer ounces of heavy cream than the ounces of milk or creamer that you usually add to your coffee.

-Luckily, a full cup of heavy cream will not have any adverse health effects unless your doctor has advised you to stay away from high-fat foods.
+Fortunately, a full cup of heavy cream will not have any adverse health effects unless your doctor has advised you to stay away from high-fat foods and drinks.
 So try different amounts of heavy cream in coffee and see what you like the best.

 Does Heavy Cream Curdle in Coffee?